-Belgium focuses on ethical AI and transparency, with recent legal requirements requiring employee notification about automated decisionmaking processes.
-In 2019, the "AI4Belgium" initiative was launched, creating different work groups with government and private industry France stakeholders to ensure ethical and lawful AI France has no specific labour legislation on the developments.
-Within this framework, the use of AI within the workplace, but general legal "SmartNation" platform was created - a team of regulations and principles apply.
-22 experts from various backgrounds in charge From an individual perspective, notably of analysing and optimising the impact of digital projects in Belgium, with a view to boosting related to hiring employees, AI must not lead to discriminatory selection of candidates, and economic growth. use of AI is not a justification for discriminatory measure(s).
+Belgium focuses on ethical AI and transparency, with recent legal requirements requiring employee notification about automated decision-making processes.
+In 2019, the "AI4Belgium" initiative was launched, creating different work groups with government and private industry stakeholders to ensure ethical and lawful Al developments.
+Within this framework, the "SmartNation" platform was created - a team of 22 experts from various backgrounds in charge of analysing and optimising the impact of digital projects in Belgium, with a view to boosting economic growth.